esciencecenter-digital-skills/medical-image-processing/episodes/introduction_to_mri.md

 :::::::::::::::::::::::::

-Finally, try grabbing the 3rd slice from the x axis
+Finally, try grabbing the 3rd slice from the x-axis.

 :::::::::::::::  solution